slipperstree/game-and-watch-mine-sweeper/README.md

-# Mine game for Nintendo Game &amp; Watch
+# Minesweeper game for Nintendo Game &amp; Watch
 This is a mine-sweeper game runs on the Nintendo Game &amp; Watch: Super Mario Bros / Zelda system.

 ## Before build